ccollie/valkey-rfc/TimeSeries.md

 see https://redis.io/docs/latest/commands/ts.mrange/

-The following are NEW commands which are not included in RedisTimeSeries:
+The following are NEW commands that are not included in RedisTimeSeries:

 **`TS.CARD FILTER filter...
 [START fromTimestamp] [END toTimestamp]`**